Fresh Content: The Key Performance Indicator

 Subscription Sites May Rule

 For example, many newspaper sites highlight news and information about various current events.
 A number of articles are free, while others tease readers with only the first paragraph visible.
 Want to finish the story?
-Click on the subscription link, sign up and unlock the rest of the article.
+Press the subscription link, sign up and unlock the rest of the article.
 The KPI (or Key Performance Indicator) of these sites is how often content gets updated, which is directly proportional to subscriber retention rates.

 As for exactly how often content needs to be updated, this will vary and depends quite a bit on how specialized the subject matter is.
 For a broad-based example that truly sets the bar, look no further than the Wall Street Journal’s online offering, WSJ.com.
 Content is updated every half-hour at minimum.
 Home pages are constantly refreshed with current picture offerings.
 Top stories are free, but the majority of articles require subscriptions.